CodersOnlyCH/codersonlych.github.io/content/sponsors/_index.md

 draft = false
 +++

-At Coders Only, we are dedicated to fostering a thriving community of passionate software developers.
-We organize SoCraTes Day Switzerland, host monthly meetups, and facilitate the Global Day of Coderetreat—all with the goal of advancing software craftsmanship through knowledge-sharing, collaboration, and hands-on learning.

 As a non-profit association, we rely on the support of companies that share our vision of high-quality software development.
 Sponsorship allows us to provide free or low-cost access to our events, secure venues, and offer refreshments to